Self-induced marginality in plastically deformed crystals

 The main idea of the MTM approach is to associate with material points an effective energy landscape whose tensorial periodicity accounts for crystallographically-invariant deformations.
-The resulting Landau-type model is characterized by infinitely many equivalent energy wells \cite{Ericksen1970,ericksen1973loading,Ericksen1977,Ericksen1980,ericksen1989weak,parry1976elasticity,Parry1977,Parry1998,Folkins1991,Conti2004-sv,Bhattacharya2004,Salman2011,Salman2012b,Baggio2019,Salman2021,perchikov2024,Baggio2023,Baggio2023-qu,Zhang2020-ax} and plastically deformed crystals emerge as a multi-phase mixtures with dislocations playing the role of effective domain boundaries.
+The resulting Landau-type model is characterized by infinitely many equivalent energy wells \cite{Ericksen1970, Parry1998,Folkins1991,Conti2004-sv,Bhattacharya2004,Salman2011, Baggio2019, perchikov2024} and plastically deformed crystals emerge as a multi-phase mixtures with dislocations playing the role of effective domain boundaries.
 The small scale regularization is achieved by mesoscopic discretization.
-Despite operating with engineering concepts of stress and strain the resulting computational code correctly captures not only long-range elastic interactions of dislocations but also describes adequately their short-range interactions involved in the formation of complex dislocational entanglements.
-Some elements of the MTM approach can be found in \cite{Denoual2010,Gao2019,Gao2020,Gao2020a,Gao2020f,Gao2020c,Biscari2015-ci}, see also some parallel recent developments in \cite{Arbib2020,Arbib2023,Arbib2025}.
+Despite operating with engineering concepts of stress and strain the resulting computational code correctly captures not only long-range elastic interactions of dislocations but also describes adequately their short-range interactions involved in the formation of complex dislocational entanglements, see also variations on the same theme in \cite{Denoual2010,Gao2019,Biscari2015-ci,Arbib2023}.
+We also note that the 2D version of the MTM, used in our numerical experiments, has some formal similarities with a single-slip-plane phase field model of Peierls-Nabarro type, which was found fully adequate to represent the critical nature of plastic flows, e.g. \cite{Koslowski2002-dn, Koslowski2004-sa}.
+The main difference of our approach is the use of finite strain bulk elasticity compatible with multi-slip and capturing adequately lattice rotations which produced different values of critical exponents revealing the marginal stability of the underlying configurations.

-Consider the continuum deformation field $\bf y = \bf y( \bf x),$ where $\bf y$ and $\bf x$ are positions of material points in the current and reference configurations, respectively.
-Due to frame indifference constraint, the strain energy density $\phi$ can depend on the deformation gradient $\bf F = \nabla \bf y,$ only through the metric tensor $ {\bf C} = {\bf F}^{T}{\bf F} $ which then plays the role of a tensorial order parameter.
-The function $\phi(\bf C)$ should respect the symmetry of an underlying Bravais lattice extended beyond the conventional point group.
-For instance, to capture lattice invariant shears in 2D theory we should require that